 Extracts (blend into oatmeal, applesauce and more for an unexpected element of richness)

 If you don’t feel like mixing up your own spice blend, there are many brands of salt-free seasoning mixes on the market.
-Read the list of ingredients to make sure you are not buying a mix that contains salt or sodium chloride, and be aware that some salt-free blends include the potassium chloride, which some people should avoid.
+Read the list of ingredients to make sure you are not buying a mix that contains salt, sodium chloride or monosodium glutamate (MSG), and be aware that some salt-free blends include the potassium chloride, which some people should avoid.